 Example – Employed spouse works 25 years to earn a vested pension of $100,000.
 10 of these years were worked during the marriage.
 This equates to a 40% ratio, and only $40,000 of the pension is a martial asset.
 Because the division of marital property always begins with an equal division, the non-employed spouse would typically be entitled to $20,000 in this scenario.

 Are Social Security Benefits Divided?

 No. Not directly, anyway.
-Social security retirement benefits are not considered marital assets to be divided when a couple divorces.
+Social security retirement benefits are not considered to be a marital asset that is to be divided when a couple divorces.
 A court cannot distribute a portion of one spouse’s SS benefits to the other spouse directly.
 However, the court does consider the SS benefits when making an equitable division of retirement benefits overall – See Smith v.
 Smith (1993, Franklin Co) 632 N.E.2d 555 (“while not divisible as a marital asset, SS benefits must be considered when equitably dividing pension benefits”).

 Are State and federal retirement plans treated differently?

 Yes.
-The law related to state and federal retirement plans will be the subject of a later post.
-There are specific rules that govern certain public-forms of pensions, such as military pensions, State pension plans (e.g., PERS) and deferred compensation plans.
-Those forms of retirement benefits are impacted by specific federal and state statutes that must be consulted where applicable.
+The law specifically related to state and federal retirement funds will be the subject of a later post.
+There are specific rules that govern certain public-forms of pensions, such as military pensions and State pension plans and deferred compensation plans.
+Those forms of retirement benefits are also impacted by specific federal and state statutes that must be consulted.

 Divorce is purely a matter of statute and each of the acceptable grounds for divorce in Ohio are fixed by statute.
 This means that you and your spouse cannot simply list whatever reasons you personally have for wanting the divorce in your Pro Se complaint and have the Court accept them.
 Rather, your complaint for divorce must list one or more legally sufficient grounds, enumerated under the applicable statute, and put on evidence of that ground at the hearing.